 Crucially, those agents communicated with one another through tightly defined interfaces.
 APIs were explicit.
 Inputs and outputs were structured.
 If something failed, it failed loudly.
 Engineers could trace it, interrogate it, and correct it.

-So, the idea isn’t new.
 What is new, however, is the sheer scale of LLM (Large Language Model) adoption.
-What is also new is how those LLMs allow agentic components to communicate with one another.
+What’s changed is how LLMs allow agentic components to communicate with one another.
 Instead of relying solely on rigid, formally defined APIs, agents can now pass instructions between each other in plain English.
 That flexibility is powerful, but it also introduces ambiguity.
 Natural language is expressive, not deterministic.
-Subtle differences in phrasing can therefore alter intent, and interpretation becomes probabilistic rather than exact,
+Subtle differences in phrasing can therefore alter intent, and interpretation becomes probabilistic rather than exact.

-According to Gartner, Generative AI (Gen AI) is now the most frequently deployed type of AI in organisations.
-And a more recent McKinsey survey shows the trend moving even faster: 23% of organisations are already scaling an agent-based AI system in at least one business function, while another 39% have begun experimenting with AI agents.
+Generative AI (Gen AI) is now one of the most widely deployed forms of AI in organisations.
+Research from McKinsey suggests adoption continues to accelerate: 23% of organisations are already scaling an agent-based AI system in at least one business function, while another 39% have begun experimenting with AI agents.

 That acceleration combined with agents effectively ‘talking’ to one another in natural language is why the boundary between stable engineering and experimental behaviour has become harder to see, and why clarity now matters more than hype.